pth1993/FAME/README.md

 -----------------------------------------------------------------

 ## 1. Introduction
-**FAME** is a Python implementation of the multi-view multi-task network for predicting the onset of multiple complications.
-In particular, **MuViTaNet** complements patient representation by using a multi-view encoder to effectively extract information by considering clinical data as both sequences of clinical visits and sets of clinical features.
-In addition, it leverages additional information from both related labeled and unlabeled datasets to generate more generalized representations by using a new multi-task learning scheme for making more accurate predictions.

-The experimental results show that **MuViTaNet** outperforms existing methods for profiling the development of cardiac complications in breast cancer survivors.
-Furthermore, thanks to its multi-view multi-task architecture, **MuViTaNet** also provides an effective mechanism for interpreting its predictions in multiple perspectives, thereby helping clinicians discover the underlying mechanism triggering the onset and for making better clinical treatments in real-world scenarios.
+**FAME** is a Python implementation of the deep graph generative model targeting phenotypic molecular design, in particular gene expression-based molecular design. **FAME** leverages a conditional variational autoencoder framework to learn the conditional distribution generating molecules from gene expression profiles.
+To tackle the difficulties when learning this distribution due to the complexity of the molecular space and the noisy phenomenon in gene expression data, first, a gene expression denoising (GED) model using constrative objective function is proposed to reduce noise from gene expression data before inputting to **FAME**.
+Second, **FAME** is designed to treat molecules as the sequences of fragments and then learn to generate these fragments in autoregressive manner.
+By leveraging this fragment-based generation strategy and the denoised gene expression profiles, **FAME** can generate novel molecules with a high validity rate and desired biological activity.

+The experimental results show that **FAME** outperforms existing methods including both SMILES-based and graph-based deep generative models for phenotypic molecular design.
+Furthermore, the effective mechanism for reducing noise in gene expression data proposed in our study can be applied and then adds more values to other phenotypic drug discovery applications.

 ## 3. FAME